masasam/dotfiles/README.md

 configuration, drift in the main deployed links, and the PipeWire/WirePlumber user-service state.

+### Japanese text-to-speech

+Install the local Piper service and its Japanese voice with:

+    make tts

+Copy text in any Wayland application and press `Alt-Shift-S` to read it aloud.
+Press `Alt-Shift-X` to stop.
+In Emacs, `C-c s` reads the active region or the whole buffer and `C-c S` stops playback.
+Japanese and English sentences are detected automatically; use `ttsctl.py speak --lang ja|en` to override this.
+The voice models are downloaded to `~/.local/share/piper/voices`; they are intentionally not stored in this repository.

 ### Inspecting safe-link backups

 New backup snapshots contain a restore manifest.
 List snapshots and print the